marp-team/marp/website/blog/2019-05-10-the-story-of-marp-next/the-story-of-marp-next.md

 ## Desktop app ([yhatt/marp](https://github.com/yhatt/marp))

-If you are using an old Marp application, **you should migrate to use Marp Next tools.** I never recommend continue to use the old Marp, because _its maintainance has stopped 2 years ago and there is concern about security issues._
+If you are using an old Marp application, **you should migrate to use Marp Next tools.** I NEVER recommend continue to use the old Marp, because _its maintainance has stopped 2 years ago and there is concern about security issues._

 In future, the main interface would become to Marp Web.
 We have bet to PWA technology that has a lot of advantages.
 The desktop app is planned as "Marp Desktop" but it just may become a wrapper of Web interface.